Towards a Unified Theory for Semiparametric Data Fusion with Individual-Level Data: Main results

-The plot in \autoref{fig:asym-var} depicts the asymptotic relative efficiencies of efficient estimators of $\psi \left( Q\right) $ under scenarios (ii) and (iii.b) with respect to an efficient estimator of $\psi \left( Q\right) $ under scenario (iii.a) as a function of $P\left( S=1\right) ,$ the probability of observing data from the prospective cohort study.
-The degree of variance reduction under scenario (iii.a) illustrates that the alignment assumptions for this scenario impose strong restrictions on the observed data model.
-Recall that the observed data models in scenarios (ii) and (iii.b) do not impose equality constraints.
-As usual, relaxing assumptions broadens the set of data-generating processes under which efficient estimators of $\psi \left( Q\right) $ are asymptotically unbiased.
+In this scenario, the distribution $Q$ and consequently the target parameter $\psi(Q)$ is identified under the weaker alignments \eqref{eq:scenario-2-align-1} and \eqref{eq:scenario-2-align-2} assumed in scenario (ii).
+Alternatively, $Q$ is also identified when weakening \eqref{eq:scenario-3a-align-1} to $Q(Y=1|l_0, a=0) = P(Y=1|l_0, a=0, S=1)$ a.e.-$Q$, as we study in scenario (iv) in \cref{app:examples-extras}.
+These relaxations decrease the efficiency with which $\psi(Q)$ can be estimated.
+To investigate this phenomenon, we computed the asymptotic relative efficiency of semiparametric efficient estimators for the average treatment effect under a data-generating process that agrees with scenarios (ii), (iii), and (iv) simultaneously for several different values of $P(S=1)$, the probability of observing data from the prospective cohort study.
+This data-generating process is described in \cref{app-subsubsec:dgp}. \cref{fig:asym-var-main} summarizes the results of this investigation.
+The degree of variance reduction under scenario (iii) illustrates that the alignment assumptions for this scenario impose strong restrictions on the observed data model.
+Recall that the observed data models in scenarios (ii) and (iv) do not impose equality constraints.
+As usual, relaxing assumptions broadens the data-generating processes under which efficient estimators of $\varphi \left( P\right)$ are asymptotically unbiased.